pbnj/surveyor/README.md

 # surveyor

-A CLI utility for rich, interactive terminal prompts.
+A Command-Line Interface (CLI) utility for interactive terminal prompts.

 Inspired by [enquirer](https://github.com/termapps/enquirer).

+**Disclaimer**: This is still under development and not ready for production.
+See [critical bug](https://github.com/pbnj/surveyor/issues/1) that defeats the whole premise of this project.

 ## Table of Contents